Ok, I know that shopping for perfume online isn't exactly easy.

 And who doesn't love the idea of changing your scent each season, or wearing a fresh, clean scent during the day, and something a little more sultry at night?!***

-So how do you sort through the flowery language, exotic sounding names, and mysteriously absent ingredient lists (in some cases) to decide on which sample to try?!
+So how do you sort through the flowery language, exotic sounding names, and mysteriously absent ingredient lists (in some cases) to decide on which

 No idea.****